heatseeknyc/landlord-lookup-pipeline/notes/source/dob/permit.rst

 In general they are many-to-1 with (BBL,BIN) pairs:
  - there can be up to the low hundreds (max 518) for a given BBL-BIN pair
  - but in general there's at most one (BBL,BIN) pair for a job_id
- - Except for some 1825 Job IDs which have multiple (BBL,BIN) pairs
+ - Except for some 1825 anomolous Job IDs which have multiple (BBL,BIN) pairs.
+   These are apparently misassigned BINs (at a given lot) or occasionally mistyped BBLs (on a given BIN).

 Stats